How to Display the Last Updated Date of an Article in Divi Builder

-When creating a custom single post template in WordPress using Divi Builder, you can display the post meta such as author, comment count, date, and so on.
-But unlike Elementor and tagDiv Composer, Divi Builder has no built-in module or setting option to display the last updated date of an article.
+But as said above, Divi Builder has no built-in module or setting option to display the last updated date of an article.
 To display the last updated date of an article in Divi Builder, you can use the Divi Post Data extension.

-How to Display the Last Updated Date of an Article in Divi Builder
+How to Display the Last Updated Date of an Article in Divi

 Divi Post Data is a Divi Builder extension developed by WP Creator’s Club.
 It is a paid extension which you can get on Divi Marketplace for $5 (can be installed on unlimited sites).
-In addition to displaying the last updated date of an article, the Divi Post Data extension also allows you to display other information about a blog post like the estimated reading time, word count, and time since the last update.
+In addition to displaying the last updated date of an article, the Divi Post Data extension also allows you to display other information about a blog post.
+Such as the estimated reading time, word count, and time since the last update.
 You can display the information via a module called Post Data, which is added by the Divi Post Data extension.

 The Post Data settings panel will appear right after you add the Post Data module.
 On the Type of Data option on the Text block under the Content tab, select Updated Date.
 Set the prefix and the suffix on the Prefix Text and Suffix Text fields, respectively.
 You can also set the date format on the Date Format field.